cyberchitta/llm-context.py/README.md

 - This project succeeds [LLM Code Highlighter](https://github.com/restlessronin/llm-code-highlighter), a TypeScript library I developed for IDE integration.
 - The concept originated from my work on [RubberDuck](https://github.com/rubberduck-ai/rubberduck-vscode) and continued with later contributions to [Continue](https://github.com/continuedev/continuedev).
 - LLM Code Highlighter was heavily inspired by [Aider Chat](https://github.com/paul-gauthier/aider).
-I used GPT-4 to translate several Aider Chat Python modules into TypeScript, maintaining functionality while restructuring the code.
+I worked with GPT-4 to translate several Aider Chat Python modules into TypeScript, maintaining functionality while restructuring the code.
 - This project uses tree-sitter [tag query files](src/llm_context/highlighter/tag-qry/) from Aider Chat.
 - LLM Context exemplifies the power of AI-assisted development, transitioning from Python to TypeScript and back to Python with the help of GPT-4 and Claude-3.5-Sonnet.

-We're grateful for the open-source community's innovations and the AI assistance that have shaped this project's development.
+I am grateful for the open-source community's innovations and the AI assistance that have shaped this project's evolution.

 I am grateful for the help of Claude-3.5-Sonnet in the development of this project.